prof18/Filmatik/README.md

 ### API key:

-If you want to run the app, you get a TMDB API Key [here](https://www.themoviedb.org/settings/api).
+If you want to run the app, you get to get a TMDB API Key [here](https://www.themoviedb.org/settings/api).
+For iOS, you need to place it in the Config.xcconfig file created above:

 ```xcconfing
 TMDB_KEY=<your-api-key>